-This past February, Dr. Sabha Abour graduated with a Bachelors in Science, and became a doctor.
+This past February, Dr. Sabha Abour graduated with a Bachelors of Science, and Doctorate of Chiropractic.
 She’s the first Palestinian alumni from Palmer College of Chiropractic, so Palestine is officially represented there.
-Currently working for an organization called “Focus for Health Foundation,” Sabha spent a year writing for MuslimGirl.com about four years ago, and has since moved on to focus on depression rates in the United States versus the Netherlands.
+Currently working for an organization called “Focus for Health Foundation,” Sabha spent a year writing for MuslimGirl.com about four years ago, and has since moved on to focus on doing research looking at social determinants of health associated with low-income and minority populations.
 Reflecting on her time since she left, Dr. Abour told MuslimGirl.com, “Alhamdulli’Allah, I’m doing well.
 I’m currently just working and learning as much as possible to start my own women’s natural health clinic, insh’Allah!”

 3. Safaa Khan

 Pictured in the red scarf above, Safaa Khan graduated from Rutgers Business School as a Journalism major in 2014.
 She worked at MuslimGirl.com from June 2015 to April 2018 as a social media editor, and occasional writer.
 She currently works for Accenture as a consulting analyst, and according to her LinkedIn page, remains a passionate activist and bookworm.